Business travel: What are the best ways to save money?

 Ensure you are specific with reimbursement requirements

-Are all of your employees clear about what is, and what isn’t, classed as an allowable expense?
+Do you have a clear employee expense policy outlining what is, and what isn’t, classed as an allowable expense?
 And do you make it easy to track down precisely what those credit card transactions might be hiding?
 If you’re serious about keeping track of business expenses, then you need to ensure that all employees know how to manage company expenses too.
 And that means providing detailed itemised reports of all expenditure.

 Avoid changing booked travel